GServlet/gservlet-site/content/support/_index.md

 There are numerous ways to get help with GServlet:

-* ask a question on Stack Overflow
+* Ask a question on Stack Overflow
-* find known issues (or create new ones) in our bug tracker
+* Find known issues (or create new ones) in our issue tracker
 * Share your experience with others
+* Write articles and tutorials